Peninsula Clean Energy’s Mission:

 - Stimulate development of new renewable energy generation and storage projects in San Mateo County and California through PCE’s procurement activities.

-- Demonstrate quantifiable economic and environmental justice benefits to the County/region by placing a priority on local hiring and inclusionary workforce development practices with a goal of increasing diversity.
+- Demonstrate quantifiable economic benefits to the County/region and environmental justice by placing a priority on local hiring and inclusionary workforce development practices with a goal of increasing diversity.

 - Implement programs to further reduce greenhouse gas emissions and support the county’s community-wide efforts to be completely GHG-free by 2045 by investing in electric transportation, energy efficiency and demand response, and partnering effectively with municipalities, business, schools, and nonprofit/faith organizations.